 Artwork by Kevin Lim It began, for Ania Ready, with a small sheet of paper.
-‘There was a discovery made fairly recently’, she explains to me over Zoom, recalling how a historian, Myfanwy Lloyd, came upon a ‘folded up paper note in the archive of soldier, Arthur Tyler’.
-Tyler had been part of the Oxfordshire…
+‘There was a discovery made fairly recently’, she explains to me over Zoom, recalling how a historian, Dr. Myfanwy Lloyd, came upon a ‘folded up paper note in the archive of soldier, Arthur Tyler’.
+Tyler had been part of the…

 Artwork by Steven Mardones (2025) Bonnie Lander Johnson’s Vanishing Landscapes: The Story of Plants and How We Lost Them (Hodder Press, 2025) explores the histories of seven plants in Britain – apples, saffron, woad, reeds, oak, grapes and wheat.
 The book documents Bonnie’s conversations with people who keep traditional, local techniques of working with plants…